-Experience study - Assumption changes as a result of an experience study for the periods 2012 through 2017 have been adopted by the System for use in the determination of the total pension and OPEB liability beginning with the September 30, 2018, Comprehensive Annual Financial Report.
+Experience study - The annual actuarial valuation report of the System used for these statements is dated September 30, 2020.
+Assumption changes as a result of an experience study for the periods 2012 through 2017 have been adopted by the System for use in the determination of the total pension and OPEB liability beginning with the September 30, 2018 valuation.